buske/silva/README.md

 - `gerp.refGene.table.gz`
 - `hg19.2bit`

-* Note: The very first time you run SilVA, it will take much longer than normal (~45min longer) because the reference genome needs to be processed and mapped to the refSeq gene annotations and data files need to be parsed.
-This only needs to be done once, since the following pre-processed databases are saved to the data/ directory for future runs:
+**Note**: _The very first time you run SilVA, it will take much longer than normal (~45min longer) because the reference genome needs to be processed and mapped to the refSeq gene annotations and data files need to be parsed.
+This only needs to be done once, since the following pre-processed databases are saved to the data/ directory for future runs:_
 - `refGene.pkl`
 - `1000gp.refGene.pkl`
 - `gerp.refGene.pkl`